Multi-Phase Expansion Plans

 Driven by customer demand, we are capitalizing the Bruderheim Terminal's strategic location and expanding our operations in two ways:

 Since late 2011, we have undertaken a series of projects to increase our diluted bitumen and crude oil truck-to-rail transloading.
-We transloaded 17,600 bbls/day in September 2013, with planned expansion to 30,000 bbls/day.
+We transloaded 16,200 bbls/day in Q4/13 and exited December 31, 2013 at a rate of 23,800 bbls/day.
+Our expansion is expected to provide 30,000 bbls/day of capacity.

 In December 2013 we began start-up of a pipeline-connected unit train.
 The Terminal is connected with pipelines that interconnect with the MEG Energy Stonefell Terminal.
 We have long-term agreements with Inter Pipeline for delivery of bitumen blend from the Cold Lake pipeline system.
 We are guaranteed capacity of up to 100,000 bbls/d of Cold Lake Blend pipeline delivery.
 And we have a multi-year agreement with Cenovus Energy Inc. for bitumen blend pipeline receiving and unit train loading services at our Terminal.